 When your favorite pair of brass earrings are looking faded you should get out the polishing cloth and start to rub.
 Champion Silver Polish Cloth is awesome.
-It’s the best polishing cloth I’ve found and they work on just about anything.
+It’s the best polishing cloth and it works on just about anything.
 Air and moisture are always working on pieces and forming tarnish.
 Just polish it off.

-I used to think getting my brass polished back to gleaming was impossible.
-I always wondered how to keep brass jewelry from tarnishing until I discovered these cleaning and polishing cloths.
+If you used to think getting brass polished back to gleaming was impossible, then you’re in the right place.
+If you’ve always wondered how to keep brass jewelry from tarnishing, then we have the answer for you.
+That answer is the Champion Polishing Cloth!
 They are full of amazing polishers.
 They should never be washed.
 Polishing cloths are meant to be used over and over again.
-Even though your cloth will start to look dirty and dark it will still remove the tarnish.
+Even though your cloth will start to look dirty and dark they will still remove the tarnish.

 As long as a polish cloth is still doing its job and shining up the jewelry it can still be used no matter how it looks.
 The polishers are deep in the cloth.
 Once the cloth no longer produces a shine it needs to be replaced.
 They just turn black from all of the dark tarnish they remove.
 The protectants in the cloth definitely help protect your jewelry from becoming dull.

 How does brass jewelry get tarnished?